joeasley-clgx/GitTheCommits/README.md

 **Jira-GitHub Integration Weirdness**:
 The development tab in Jira seems a bit arbitrary, pulling in commits from other repositories and even missing some entirely.
-Using the GitHub APIs and two different combing strategies based on your git workflow, GitTheCommits can reliably get your commits.
+Using the GitHub APIs and two different combing strategies based on your Git workflow, GitTheCommits can reliably get your commits.

 **Ease of Use**:
 This tool can take off the pressure and/or anxiety of trying your best not to miss any commits and ensure that all your commits work after being cherry-picked.